krzentner/language-world/data/text-davinci-003/chain_md/handle-pull-0.md

     Steps:  1.
-Put gripper underneath handle  2.
-Raise gripper to lift handle up  3.
-Pull up the handle We'll need to lift the handle up to get underneath it, so we start by putting the gripper beneath the handle.
+Put gripper below handle 2.
+Reach up to grab handle 3.
+Pull up on handle
-    - When the robot's gripper is not underneath handle, the robot should put gripper beneath handle.
+    - When the robot's gripper is not below handle, the robot should put gripper below handle.
-    Once the gripper is underneath the handle, try to lift up the gripper to lift the handle up.
+    When the gripper is below handle, the robot should reach up to grab handle.
-    - When the robot's gripper is underneath handle, the robot should raise gripper to lift handle up.
+    - When the robot's gripper is below handle and the robot's gripper is not near the handle, the robot should reach up to grab handle.
-    Once the handle is above the frame, try to pull up the handle.
+    Once the robot has the handle in the gripper, it can pull up on it.
-    - When handle is above frame, the robot should pull handle up.
+    - When the robot's gripper is near handle, the robot should pull handle up.